Numerous state and federal agencies and

 Name Change: If you change the name of your

-business, you need to inform the Tax Commission to be
+business, contact the Tax Commission to be

-certain your withholding and/or sales tax payments are
+certain withholding and/or sales tax payments are

 correctly attributed to your business.